tacotuesday/most-valuable-customers/README.md

 ## Project Overview

 This project analyzes customer data for Summit Outfitters, a premium outdoor gear company, to identify the most valuable customers and explore cross-selling and up-selling opportunities.
+To read more about this project, check out my blog post [Unlocking Customer Value: A Data-Driven Approach for Summit Outfitters](https://tacotuesday.github.io/projects/unlocking-customer-value).

 ## Table of Contents